Derbyshire Constabulary is led by a team of chief officers headed by the Chief Constable, Mick Creedon.

 You can get in touch with our chief officer team by using our online form.

-Debbie Mathews is the senior officer responsible for the Chesterfield, North East Derbyshire, Amber Valley & Bolsover area.
-In policing terms, this is known more specifically as 'C' Division.
+Chief Superintendent Debbie Mathews is the senior officer responsible for the Chesterfield, North East Derbyshire, Amber Valley & Bolsover area.

-Jack Atwal is the senior officer responsible for the Derby, Derby South & Erewash area.
-In policing terms, this is known more specifically as 'D' Division.
+Chief Superintendent Jack Atwal is the senior officer responsible for the Derby, Derby South & Erewash area.

 Head of Operational Support